 It seems strange to talk about promoting good mental health in children.

 As a parent it’s useful to reflect on the mental health habits that you promote in your kids.
-Here are five basic mental health habits that you can consider right now:
+Here are ten ways to promote good mental health and wellbeing in kids

-1. Sleep: Sleep is the one of the building blocks of mental health and well-being.
+2. Make sure they get enough sleep: Sleep is the one of the building blocks of mental health and wellbeing.
 Many children and just about all teenagers are sleep-deprived at the moment.
-Many parents are sleep-deprived as well!!!!!
-Children need between 10 and 12 hour sleep to enable proper growth and development, while teenagers need a minimum of nine hours.
-One of the single, most powerful strategies to improve kids’ ability to cope with stressful or changing situation is to ensure they get enough sleep.
+Many parents are sleep-deprived as well!
+Children need between 10 and 12 hours’ sleep to enable proper growth and development, while teenagers need a minimum of nine hours.
+One of the single most powerful strategies to improve kids’ abilities to cope with stressful or changing situations is to ensure they get enough sleep.

-2. Exercise: When my mum would tell me all those years ago to turn the television off and go outside and play she didn’t know that she was promoting good mental health.
+3. Encourage your kids to exercise: When my mum would tell me all those years ago to turn the television off and go outside and play, she didn’t know she was promoting good mental health.
 She just knew that physical activity was a good thing for an active growing boy.
 Kids today get less exercise than those of past generations, which is an impediment to mental health.
-Exercise stimulates the chemicals that improve mood and release the stress that build up over a day.
-An hours’ movement per day seems the minimum for kids.
+Exercise stimulates the chemicals that improve mood and release the stress that builds up over a day.
+An hour’s movement per day seems the minimum for kids.
 How much exercise does your child receive?

-4. Talk: A problem shared is a problem halved.
+6. Talk about their troubles: A problem shared is a problem halved.
 Talking about what’s worrying you is a great way to remove the burden of worry and reduce anxiousness.
 Some kids bottle up what’s inside, while others will catastrophise a situation, which can make matters seem worse.
 If your child has a problem let him know that his concerns are important to you.
-Kids often can’t tell you what may be wrong, so be observant and gently ask questions to help you get a clearer picture of how kids may be feeling.
+Kids often can’t tell you what may be wrong, so be observant and gently ask questions to help gain a clearer picture of how kids may be feeling.

-5. Relaxation: Make sure your child has a hobby or activity that relaxes them.
+7. Help them relax: Make sure your child has a hobby or activity that relaxes them.
 The ability to relax and get away from the stresses of everyday life is essential.
-Some children who have real difficulty switching-off may benefit from practising meditation or mindfulness, but most kids just need to have the time to chill out, and they’ll relax quite naturally.
+Some children who have real difficulty switching off may benefit from practising meditation or mindfulness, but most kids just need time to chill out so they can relax naturally.
 (I personally practise mindfulness and have found it a really helpful way to turn off my brain for a while!)

-These five habits are basic common sense.
+These ideas are basic common sense.
 However, as kids’ lives get busier these essentials get squeezed out.
-Here’s my recommendation to ensure that mental health habits don’t get overlooked or neglected.
+Here’s my recommendation to ensure that mental health habits aren’t overlooked or neglected.

 First, see these habits as the building blocks of mental health.
-Don’t ignore them or trivialise them.
-Talk to your children and tie these activities to their mental health but do so in your own way and in your own timeframe.
+Don’t ignore or trivialise them.
+Talk to your children and tie these activities to their mental health.
+Do this in your own way and your own time.

 Share this post!